GermanZero-de/localzero-monitoring/README.md

 docker compose --env-file .env.local up --detach
 ```

 This will start both the Django app and the nginx containers *in the background*.
-The website can then be reached at <http://localhost:80>.
+The website can then be reached at <https://localhost>.
+You'll have to tell your browser to make an exception for the [self-signed certificate](ssl_certificates_localhost) we use when running locally, or import it into your browser.

 To stop the containers from running in the background, run: